Table of Contents

 1. Connect your Shopify store in 30 seconds

-Since technology drives order fulfillment, you need a 3PL like ShipBob that can handle the technological piece for you as well as deliver on your customer experience.
+If you sell on Shopify, you need a tech-enabled 3PL like ShipBob that can handle the order fulfillment and technological piece for you as well as deliver on your customer experience.

 ShipBob seamlessly integrates with Shopify, making it possible for you to link your store with the click of a button, and then import your products and orders.
 The backend work is already done for you, so it’s very easy to get started without any developer work.

 This two-way flow of information lets you combine data sources for a more cohesive view of your orders, inventory tracking, fulfillment centers, shipments, and customers.